 Top tips for a first family ski holiday

 - Research the mountain.
-Les Deux Alps was great for beginners as it had several free to access nursery slopes that easily kept my daughters happy for the first 4 days and meant we didn’t need to buy a week long lift pass for them.
-I have to admit to being quite a nervous parent, but the nursery slopes felt very safe, the button lifts were easy enough for the children to use alone and the staff manning the lifts were lovely and helpful.
+Les Deux Alps was great for beginners as it had several free-to-access nursery slopes that easily kept my daughters happy for the first four days and meant we didn’t need to buy a week-long lift pass for them.
+I have to admit to being quite a nervous parent, but the nursery slopes felt very safe, the button lifts were easy enough for the children to use alone, and the staff manning the lifts were lovely and helpful.
+France ski holidays are a great choice for a first family ski holiday as there’s so much choice in areas to stay and great facilities for first-timers.

 - I’d also recommend studying a piste map carefully before you arrive and planning safe routes for children once they are more able and also planning your own ski routes if time is limited.